DataVirtualizationByExample/HortonworksUseCase1/README.md

 The objective of this demo is to combine twitter sentiment data from Hadoop with relational data on traditional data stores
 using Red Hat JBoss Data Virtualization.

+Hadoop World ended 10/30 so will be updating the code on 10/31 for the demo used.

 Demonstration System Requirements
 -JDK
 Oracle JDK 1.6, 1.7 or OpenJDK 1.6 or 1.7